AdobeDocs/federated-audience-composition.en/help/compositions/activities/reconciliation.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_reconciliation_targeting"
 >title="Schema"
 >abstract="Select the new schema to apply to the data.
-A schema, also known as "targeting dimension", lets you define the targeted population: recipients, app subscribers, operators, subscribers, etc. By default, the composition current targeting dimension is selected."
+A schema, also known as targeting dimension, lets you define the targeted population: recipients, app subscribers, operators, subscribers, etc. By default, the composition current schema is selected."

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_reconciliation_rules"